 As you add content to the knowledge graph, you can explore the relationships between entities in the investigation, document your findings, create maps and link charts, and use different forms of analysis to improve your understanding of the system.
 The following are some of the things you can do:

-- Query and search in an investigation to identify entities and relationships of interest.
+- Query and search in an investigation to identify entities and relationships of interest, and save your queries.

 - Generate histograms to summarize, select, and filter the knowledge graph's content.